 Because it cannot tolerate stagnant heat, this outdoor succulent demands as much fresh air as possible.
 Lobivia requires plenty of sunlight and light and should be watered on a regular basis during the summer.
 This plant is resistant to most conditions, with midday heat and overnight cold benefiting its health.
 It can withstand frost and temperatures as low as -5° C if kept dry.
 We discovered these fantastic hanging pots that will look fantastic with your Lobivia Jajoianas.
 Put these up on your front porch!

 The “California Sunset” hybrid orange succulent is a cross between Graptopetalum paraguayense & Sedum Adolphe.
-This robust succulent with a subtle pink color produces compact rosettes patterned leaves similar to Echeverias.
+This robust succulent with a subtle pink colour produces compact rosettes patterned leaves similar to Echeverias.

 California Sunset, a non-toxic plant, is named after the brilliant sunset hue.